danbernier/CosmicWimpout/README.md

 I'll try to build the game in steps, so as to not go crazy, and so I have something playable all along the way.

-0. Create a game, with named players, who have points.
-Cycle through their turns, and collect points from each turn.
+0. __Create a game, with named players, who have points.
+Cycle through their turns, and collect points from each turn.__ **DONE**
-1. Start throwing dice.
+1. __Start throwing dice.
 Each turn, the player throws all 5 dice, and gets points for any numbered dice.
-End of turn, bank your points.
+End of turn, bank your points.__
+   **DONE**
 2. Let the player re-throw any dice that came up symbols.
 If you ever throw __all__ symbols, your turn ends (a "cosmic wimpout!").
 Once you're out of dice, your turn ends.
 Bank any points you earned.